-Where a group of parents needs to be kept updated about a situation at short notice, e.g. a class who are delayed returning from a trip, we will send a text message as this is a quick and efficient way of providing updates.
+Where a group of parents needs to be kept updated about a situation at short notice, e.g. a class who are delayed returning from a trip, we will post a message on the school's twitter feed as this is a quick and efficient way of providing updates.